AS SEEN IN:

-He started trading when he was only 22 years old.
-By combining the methods of others and learning from their mistakes he established his own strategy very early on.
-Thanks to this strategy and his exceptional dedication he was able to turn $27.000 into $1.3 Million in just one short year.
+With time running out, Steven began to Trade when he was 22 years old.
+By combining the methods of others, and learning from their mistakes, he established his own strategy early on.
+This new strategy, along with his exceptional dedication and work-ethic, led him to turn $27.000 into $1.3 Million in his first year…

 Well, that was the plan.
 The problem is, I invested all my tuition for the year and lost half of it practically overnight.
 So here I am, in the gym once more, trying to prove something to myself.

 This was my low point in life.
 I felt alone, and I felt like I had run out of options.
 Soon, I’d have to return home to China, and face my father’s “told you so” tone.
 I would have to go back to the place that insisted I fall in line and follow the rules.
 In America, I felt able to explore my own path.

 But even that had run its course: No girlfriend.
 No money to invest.
 No money, period, after my father cut me off.
 No options.
 Desperate, I had one final play.
 If it failed, I’d have to sell my car and likely return to China.
 Whereas if it paid off, just maybe, I could build the life I’ve always wanted.

 Finally, a little luck.
 I managed to turn $27,000 into $60,000, and in less than a year, built it to $1.3 million.

 MY JOURNEY INTO TRADING HASN’T BEEN AN ORTHODOX ONE.